Voice 101 #1: From Voice Messages to Voice Calls

 We’ve been developing our Voice services to help businesses reach and engage users around the world, providing an additional channel for communication with the end users and giving them the possibility to interact in their own preferred way.

 Voice technology, like SMS, relies on the traditional Public Switched Telephone Networks (PSTN – the aggregate of the world’s circuit-switched telephone networks), which Infobip has a deep knowledge and understanding that is the result of years of developing and maintaining over 400 operator partnerships.

 Infobip Voice services can be divided using the following general classifications:

-- Voice calls (SIP trunking):
+Voice messages Voice calls (SIP trunking): Outbound Inbound